cockroachdb/docs/v21.2/node-shutdown.md

 </section>

 <section class="filter-content" markdown="1" data-scope="decommission">
-After all replicas are transferred, the node is automatically drained.
+After all replicas are rebalanced, the node is automatically drained.
 </section>

 Node drain consists of the following consecutive phases:

 1. **Wait phase:** The node's [`/health?ready=1` endpoint](monitoring-and-alerting.html#health-ready-1) returns an HTTP `503 Service Unavailable` response code, which causes load balancers and connection managers to reroute traffic to other nodes.
-This step completes when the [fixed duration set by `server.shutdown.drain_wait`](#server-shutdown-drain_wait) is reached.
+This phase completes when the [fixed duration set by `server.shutdown.drain_wait`](#server-shutdown-drain_wait) is reached.

 1. **Local query phase:** All active transactions and statements for which the node is a [gateway](architecture/life-of-a-distributed-transaction.html#gateway) are allowed to complete.
-After this step completes, CockroachDB closes all client connections to the node.
-This step completes either when all transactions have been processed or the [maximum duration set by `server.shutdown.query_wait`](#server-shutdown-query_wait) is reached.
+After this phase completes, CockroachDB closes all client connections to the node.
+This phase completes either when all transactions have been processed or the [maximum duration set by `server.shutdown.query_wait`](#server-shutdown-query_wait) is reached.

 1. **Distributed query phase**: All [distributed statements](architecture/sql-layer.html#distsql) initiated on other gateway nodes are allowed to complete, and DistSQL requests from other nodes are no longer accepted.
-This step completes either when all transactions have been processed or the [maximum duration set by `server.shutdown.query_wait`](#server-shutdown-query_wait) is reached.
+This phase completes either when all transactions have been processed or the [maximum duration set by `server.shutdown.query_wait`](#server-shutdown-query_wait) is reached.

 1. **Lease transfer phase:** The node's [`is_draining`](cockroach-node.html#node-status) field is set to `true`, which removes the node as a candidate for replica rebalancing, lease transfers, and query planning.
 Any [range leases](architecture/replication-layer.html#leases) or [Raft leaderships](architecture/replication-layer.html#raft) must be transferred to other nodes.
-This step completes when all range leases and Raft leaderships have been transferred.
+This phase completes when all range leases and Raft leaderships have been transferred.

     <section class="filter-content" markdown="1" data-scope="decommission">
     Since all range replicas were already removed from the node during the [decommissioning](#decommissioning) stage, this step immediately resolves.